DobroslavD8/Drone-Adventures/README.md

 * **Dynamic Lighting:** Day/night cycle with real-time shadows
 * **Responsive Controls:** Intuitive keyboard and mouse controls
 * **Mission System:** Progressive challenges and objectives with a 30-second time limit per mission.
+* **Scoring System:** Earn points for completing missions quickly.
+* **Persistent Leaderboard:** Top 10 scores are saved globally using Firebase Realtime Database.
+* **Nickname Prompt:** Enter a nickname before starting the game.
 * **Timeout Recovery:** If the timer runs out but you still have lives, press 'R' to reset the drone and timer to retry the current objective.
 * **Performance Optimized:** Smooth gameplay experience

 ## Getting Started

 1. Clone the repository
+2. **Firebase Setup (Required for Leaderboard):**
+   * Create a free Firebase project.
+   * Enable the Realtime Database (start in "test mode" for development).
+   * Register a Web App in your Firebase project settings.
+   * Copy the `firebaseConfig` object provided by Firebase.
+   * Paste your `firebaseConfig` into `src/main.js`, replacing the placeholder configuration.
-2. Open `index.html` in a modern web browser (Chrome, Firefox, or Edge recommended)
+3. Open `index.html` in a modern web browser (Chrome, Firefox, or Edge recommended).
+4. Enter a nickname when prompted (or accept "Guest").
-3. Start playing!
+5. Start playing!

 ## Controls